 Years later, I accepted a full time position with Met Merchandising Concepts.
-Primarily a fixture and display company, Met also produced original artwork for sale to large department stores such as Marshall Field’s (Macy’s), Nordstrom and Saks Fifth Avenue.
+Essentially a fixture and display company, Met also produced original artwork for sale to large department stores such as Marshall Field’s (Macy’s), Nordstrom and Saks Fifth Avenue.
 The art produced ranged from traditional images of urns and still lifes to very contemporary abstract collages that utilized a variety of media.
 The experience of working at Met revitalized my passion for painting, and I produced a substantial amount of work that has an affinity with early and mid 20th century artists.

-These paintings, as well as subsequent work, have been exhibited in many galleries, institutions and showrooms, such as the University Club of Chicago, the Harold Washington Library, Holly Hunt in the Merchandise Mart, Evanston Art Center and the Zhou B Art Center.
-After years of developing brands for clients and selling their products or ideas, I decided it was time to start focusing on my own vision and getting that out into the world.
-For the past two years, that has been my mission; it is what motivates and inspires me everyday of my life.
+Of course, my work continues to evolve.
+My collective experiences, shape, influence, and propel my paintings in new, and hopefully unique directions.
+After years of working as a designer/illustrator and developing brands for clients and selling their products or ideas, I decided it was time to start focusing on my own vision and getting that out into the world.
+For the past six years, that has been my mission; it is what motivates and inspires me everyday of my life.